itmm/hex/docs/blocks.md

 # Separating input into blocks
-* The input is treated as a sequence of blocks.
+* the input is treated as a sequence of blocks.
-* Each block has a type, a value and optional notes.
+* each block has a type, a value and optional notes.
-* Blocks are separated by empty lines.
+* blocks are separated by empty lines.

 ```
 @Def(input prereqs)
 	@put(globals)
 @End(input prereqs)
 ```
-* This file uses a local shortcut for the global fragment
+* this file uses a local shortcut for the global fragment

 ```
 @def(globals)